 There are a few ways you can treat Leatherjackets.
 The most effective way to do so is by covering your entire lawn, or just the area affected, overnight with a black plastic sheet.
-This encourages the grubs to rise to the surface where you can brush the off and kill them.
+This encourages the pests to rise to the surface where you can brush them off and kill them.
 Just make sure when you are removing the sheet that you do so slowly, if you do it too quickly some of them will escape and fall back into the soil.

-Again make sure you focus on the edges of your lawn as the grubs are likely to spread to these areas, just keep in mind by the time you find the areas most infested the soil might be too cold for the nematodes to be effective.
+Again make sure you focus on the edges of your lawn as the pests are likely to spread to these areas, just keep in mind by the time you find the areas most infested the soil might be too cold for the nematodes to be effective.

 The other thing you could do is leave the work to the birds.
 If you see them eating away at your lawn you don’t need to worry, they are actually helping you.
 They want to feed on the larvae so could be doing you a favour, and in most cases will remove some of your thatch and moss as well.
 They might make a mess but it will be worth it.

 |1||Dragonfli Leatherjacket Killer Nematodes 100 Square Meter Pack||£19.99||Check Price on Amazon|